|

 what I do for the adults.
 I never know where puppies homes will be

-and certainly philosophies about feeding dogs varies greatly from
+about feeding dogs varies greatly from

 home to home so the following is usually only for the dogs that call